timofeysie/acknowledge/Generics.md

 - wildcard capture.
 When the compiler infers the type of a wildcard. (and when you see an error message that contains the phrase "capture of", the compiler believes that you are assigning the wrong type to a variable)

+- Type erasure ensures that no new classes are created for parameterized types; consequently, generics incur no runtime overhead.